libp2p/js-libp2p/README.md

 ### `swarm.hangUp(pi, callback)`

-hangUp the muxedConn we have with the peer
+Hang up the muxed connection we have with the peer.

 - `pi` - peer info project
 - `callback`